justinboswell/dubstep/README.md

 	* Cancels a breakpoint set by `SetBreakpoint`.

 * `void dubstep::SetBreakpointHandler(BreakpointHandler handler)`
+	* Handler signature: `void MyHandler(void* address)`
 	* Installs a callback that will notify you when a breakpoint is hit.
-	* Handler signature: `void MyHandler(void* address)`
+Note that this will make use of `SetUnhandledExceptionFilter()` and will override your filter if you have one.
+Also, you may stomp the filter if you install it after your first breakpoint after installing the breakpoint handler.
+Vectored exception handlers do not work on x64, so those are not employed here.

 ### TODO
 * Get this to work more cleanly while the debugger is attached